 The course is made up of optional and required modules.
 The MSc pathway requires modules totalling 180 credits to complete the programme, 60 of which will come from a research project.
 You will complete the course in one year, from September to September.

 We use lectures, tutorials and laboratory practicals to deliver most of the modules on the programme.
 You will also be expected to undertake a significant amount of independent study.

 Each 30-credit module typically requires attendance at lectures/tutorials (80%) and labs (20%) for 24 full days.
 Each of these full days’ will include at least six hours of contact time.

-The programme is assessed by a variety of mechanisms including:
+The course is assessed by a variety of mechanisms including:

 The study time and assessment methods detailed above are typical and give you a good indication of what to expect.
 However, they may change if the course modules change.

 This course is accredited by the European Association of Nuclear Medicine – EANM (Radiopharmacy Education Board) and the Royal Society of Chemistry – RSC.